zietzm/gromacs/Project1.md

 and 1.2 nm."
 Jiang noted that DPPC behaves like a fluid above 315K, and he chose the simulation to take place at 323K.

+As in Jiang, we will use the steepest descent algorithm in "minimization.mdp" to minimize the system before it is sent to the "production run".

 If all the above have been chosen-- lipids, compositions, box size, number-- we need to start using Gromacs.